UBS Relists 455 Market Street, San Francisco Financial District Tower, at ~$400/SF

 The decision to relist 455 Market Street reflects shifting dynamics in San Francisco's commercial real estate landscape.
 After enduring a multi-year downturn driven by remote work adoption and tech industry restructuring, the Bay Area office market is showing tentative signs of stabilization.

 Transaction velocity in the region has begun to climb, with several institutional sellers testing buyer demand at price points that reflect current market realities.
-The $400 million target for 455 Market suggests UBS believes the property's Financial District location and tenant profile can attract serious bidders despite ongoing headwinds in the broader office sector.
+The ~$400/SF ask for 455 Market suggests UBS believes the property's Financial District location and tenant profile can attract serious bidders despite ongoing headwinds in the broader office sector.

 For commercial real estate professionals, the listing serves as a barometer for investor sentiment toward San Francisco office assets.
 The building's performance in the marketing process will likely influence pricing expectations for other Financial District towers considering similar strategies.